AdamCodd/MCTS-LLM/README.md

 - TextBlob
 - Sentence-Transformers

 This project is still a WIP but perfectly usable in its current state.
-Also there is only a Jupiter notebook to run the project as I'm currently running the project with Kaggle.
+Also there is only a Jupyter notebook to run the project as I'm currently running the project with Kaggle.

 If you want to support me, you can [here](https://ko-fi.com/adamcodd).
 You can find all my finetuned NLP/vision models on [HuggingFace](https://huggingface.co/AdamCodd).